OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Set up WFS search
 =================
-To enable your feature type configuration in an application go to *admin_en_services -> Edit application elements* choose your application and go to the element gazetteerWFS.
+To enable your feature type configuration in an application go to *admin_en_services -> Edit application elements* choose your application and go to the element *gazetteerWFS*.
 The elements has an element variable *wfsConfIdString*.
 Here you can list you WFS configuraton ids (comma separated).
+In the order of the list the searches will be displayed in the application.

 .. image:: ../../images/screenshots/800x600/mapbender_wfsConfIdString.png
      :scale: 80